 Developer Voices: Rhys Botfield

 My name’s Rhys and I’m one of the back-end developers here at PushON who help make the trains run on time.
-You’ll usually find me with earphones in, staring at lines of code, and with a gormless facial expression (my resting concentration face).
+You’ll usually find me with earphones in, staring at lines of code with a gormless facial expression.

 When I’m speaking to somebody about web development they always seem to ask me what got me into working with Magento and why should they learn how to develop with it.
 Here are my reasons: